Fractures, Sprains, and Strains Treatment Specialist Q&A

 Both sprains and strains can have similar causes and symptoms, so they can be difficult to self-diagnose.
 It’s much, much better to have your strain or sprain diagnosed by a professional.
 A professional can also treat you properly to help the injury heal more quickly and effectively.
 Also, a professional can provide prescription pain medication to help you manage the pain, if necessary.

-Our clinic is located at Parkwood Square Shopping Center 8927 US Hwy 301 N, Suite 210, Parrish, FL 34219 and we are open evenings and weekends to serve you and your family better.
+We are open in the evenings and weekends to serve you and your family better.
 You can find directions here.
 We look forward to helping you with your injury here at PrimeHealth Urgent Care!
-We serve patients from Parrish FL, Ellenton FL, Bradenton FL, Palmetto FL, Lakewood Ranch FL, Sarasota FL, Sun City FL, and Wimauma FL.
+We serve patients from Bradenton FL, Parrish FL, Sarasota FL, Ellenton FL, Palmetto FL, Lakewood Ranch FL, Sun City FL, Oneco FL, Fruitville FL, and West Samoset FL.